-A collection of dances from the early Australian colonial era 1770-1850.
-This site reveals the history of dance in the first half of the colonial period exploring significant social and historical links.
+This collection reveals the history of dance in early colonial Australia 1770-1850 by exploring significant social and historical links.

 In an evening of country dance one may have a dozen partners and dance with every person in the room; a group of individuals synchronised in the pattern of the dance.